 As with men and testosterone, estrogen in women is important to keeping a healthy metabolism.
 When estrogen levels drop, women see a significant change in their energy levels.
 If this is happening to you, you may find that you suddenly feel no motivation to do things or that you struggle to accomplish routine tasks.
 You may also start to gain weight, even if your diet does not change.
 If you notice these changes, talk to us about whether BHRT can help.

 This is a classic symptom of menopause, but there’s no reason you should have to endure them, and especially if you’re suffering them earlier than normal.
 BHRT can help.
 Hot flashes are characterized by red, flushed skin and a sudden, overwhelming feeling of being overheated.

 You’re Having Mood Swings

 Estrogen controls the mood by staying in balance with other hormones and helping in the production of natural chemicals that boost mood, like serotonin.
 When levels drop, it becomes harder to stay positive and calm.

 See How Therapy Can Help

-If you’re suffering from any of the above symptoms, and especially if you haven’t gotten a good answer about your problems or are only getting treatment for the individual symptoms, visit the Medical Transformation Center in Louisville, KY today so that we can help.
+If you’re suffering from any of the above symptoms, and especially if you haven’t gotten a good answer about your problems or are only getting treatment for the individual symptoms, visit the Medical Transformation Center in Louisville, KY today to know the hormone replacement therapy cost so that we can help.
 We want to get at the root of the problem and get you back to feeling like yourself again.